-They can, and most likely will, have adverse impact on your employment prospects with companies that routinely run criminal background checks prior to their decision to hire.
+They can, and most likely will, have an adverse impact on your employment prospects with companies that routinely run criminal background checks prior to their decision to hire.
 They can also have a serious impact on your ability to rent a suitable residence as property owners also frequently run background checks, refusing to rent or lease to drug offenders.

 Federal Drug Task Forces

 Federal and state law enforcement officials often work together on drug enforcement offenses.
 They generally employ “task forces” that generally target one individual with the hope that he or she will lead them to a wider network of suspects.
-The primary objective of these kinds of investigation is to develop reasonable, articulable suspicion to arrest the initial target with the hopes that law enforcement can pressure the individual into cooperating with them to make a case against the wider network.
+The primary objective of these kinds of investigations is to develop reasonable, articulable suspicion to arrest the initial target with the hopes that law enforcement can pressure the individual into cooperating with them to make a case against the wider network.

 Contact a Criminal Defense Lawyer with Experience Defending Drug Cases

 If you find yourself in a position facing a serious drug charge, you should immediately seek a qualified criminal defense lawyer who has experience defending individuals accused of serious drug charges.
-A skilled criminal defense attorney is more likely than not to develop a successful defense strategy against the drug charge, or, in the correct circumstances, to have the charge dismissed altogether.
+A skilled criminal defense attorney is more likely than not to develop a successful defense strategy against the drug charge or, in the correct circumstances, to have the charge dismissed altogether.

-Defenses against drug charges include: unlawful search and seizures, faulty crime lab analysis, lost or tampered with evidence, drugs that were planted, drugs that belonged to someone else, entrapment, or the medical marijuana exception.
+Defenses against drug charges include unlawful search and seizures, faulty crime lab analysis, lost or tampered with evidence, drugs that were planted, drugs that belonged to someone else, entrapment, or the medical marijuana exception.

 Dedicated to the Best Possible Outcome